coffee2code/admin-commenters-comments-count/readme.txt

 * Use esc_attr() instead of attribute_escape()
 * Fix dashboard display of commenter comment counts (prevent clipping of top of bubble, bubble background is now blue instead of gray)
 * No longer define background-position in CSS
+* Remove docs from top of plugin file (all that and more are in readme.txt)
 * Minor code reformatting (spacing)
+* Add package info to top of plugin file
 * Remove trailing whitespace in docs
+* Add Upgrade Notice section to readme.txt
 * Note compatibility with WP 3.0+
 * Drop compatibility with version of WP older than 2.8